dead-claudia/thallium/README.md

 General information:

-- This is written partially in ES6, up to what Node 4 supports.
+- This is written in pure ES5.
+No arrow functions, etc.
-    - Arrow functions, `let`/`const` declarations, and classes exist.
+    - There is a class-ish utility [here](http://github.com/isiahmeadows/thallium/blob/master/lib/methods.js), so those are easy.
-    - Destructuring and rest parameters don't.
+    - I also use a few Lispish techniques to simplify the code.
-- [Bluebird](http://bluebirdjs.com) is used extensively as the Promise implementation.
+- [Bluebird](http://bluebirdjs.com) is used as the Promise implementation.
 - The source code is in `lib/**`.
 - The executables are in `bin/**`.
 Most of the CLI code is in `lib/cli/**`.
 - The documentation and examples are in `docs/**`.